What is asbestos?

 - Prevent employees' exposure to asbestos or do everything possible to keep the amount of asbestos in the air to a minimum

-- Use specialist contractors for any work that involves significant risk of exposure – such specialists must use suitable controls, such as dust extractors and decontamination units
+- Use specialist contractors for any work that involves significant risk of exposure – these specialists must use suitable controls, such as dust extractors and decontamination units

-- Provide appropriate protective gear for the type of work and the level of asbestos in the air
+- Provide suitable protective gear for the type of work and the level of asbestos in the air

 - Provide information, instruction and training, so that employees know what risks are involved and what precautions they should take